syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/MS-Excel-Like-Features.md

 ---
 layout: post
-title: MS Excel Like Features in Windows Forms Grid Control control | Syncfusion
+title: MS Excel Like Features in Windows Forms Grid Control | Syncfusion
 description: Learn about MS Excel Like Features support in Syncfusion Windows Forms Grid Control control and more details.
 platform: WindowsForms
 control: GridControl
 documentation: ug
 ---

-# MS Excel Like Features in Windows Forms Grid Control
+# Microsoft Excel Like Features in Windows Forms Grid Control
 The GridControl provides some of the functionalities of Microsoft Excel as the features.
 This section will walk through the implementation of these features.

 ## Excel Like Selection Frame